North West Norfolk (UK Parliament constituency): History

 The first MP in the re-established constituency was Christopher Brocklebank-Fowler, who had gained King's Lynn, largely a bellwether seat, from one of Harold Wilson's government colleagues in the Labour Party.
 He therefore effectively held the seat in the two 1974 elections, and in 1979; however, by March 1981, he became distanced from the Conservatives and defected to the newly formed Social Democratic Party shortly before the 1983 Conservative landslide, in which Brocklebank-Fowler lost his seat to the replacement Conservative candidate Henry Bellingham.

 Bellingham increased his precarious lead over Brocklebank-Fowler at the 1987 general election.
-Therefore, at the following election, Brocklebank-Fowler chose to contest another area and Labour's candidate regained second place in this constituency, almost doubling their share of the vote.
+Therefore, at the following election, Brocklebank-Fowler chose to contest another seat and Labour's candidate regained second place in this constituency, almost doubling their share of the vote.
 Labour gained the seat at the 1997 general election; however, Bellingham regained the seat at the 2001 general election and subsequently increased his majority in both 2005 and 2010.
-His majority fell slightly in 2015, but he retained the seat in the 2017 general election with 60% of the vote, having been knighted in the New Year's honours list of 2016.